-Principal Scientist, Bioconjugate Chemistry
+Associate Director, Bioconjugate Chemistry

 Jieyu Zhou started his career in Shanghai China as a technical service engineer and was working on customer training of macromolecule separation at Agilent technologies in 2006.
 In 2009, he began Ph.
 D program at Rutgers University, where he was focused on the protein labeling, protein-protein crosslinking, and bioconjugation research projects.
 In 2016, Jieyu joined Abzena as a Senior Scientist in bioconjugate chemistry followed by promotion to the principal scientist in 2018.
 Jieyu has more than 10 years’ experience in designing bioconjugates and processes from the discovery phase, through development, to completion of the transfer to manufacturing.
 Jieyu’s early work involves studying antibody/protein structure, function, and dynamics through antibody/protein labeling and protein/peptide-protein crosslinking techniques.

 Since joining Abzena, Jieyu has developed multiple bioconjugates processes and made more than 200 antibody-drug conjugates with various designs.
 He leads the Abzena team in collaboration with Sartorius Stedim biotech on developing an ADC process with single-use membrane technology.

 - ADC process development and manufacturing points to consider prior to project commencement

 - Scalable platforms for ADC process development and manufacturing using single-use equipment

 - Chemical compatibility of Sartorius’ single-use ADC manufacturing platform